nurk/kitchen_timer/README.md

 To exit the setup menu just click the **Reset** button.

 ## Miscellaneous
 Some component sizes might seem big for some.
-Especially resistors and capacitors or size 0805.
+Especially resistors and capacitors of size 0805.
 Keep in mind I am hand soldering this and I am becoming an old fart with bad eyesight.

 The microcontroller is an ATmega4808 which has way more flash storage than is needed.
 I still chose this one because it is what I have and I am not going to buy a new variant for each project I do.

+This is not a cost effective way to get a kitchen timer.
+If you need one you are better of going to the store and buying one.